loginid1/loginid-wordpress-plugin/readme.txt

 == Description ==

-LoginID’s DirectWeb Plugin enables your WordPress application’s end users to register and authenticate through highly secure **FIDO-certified** public key cryptography instead of a password.
+LoginID’s DirectWeb Plugin enables your WordPress application’s end users  to utilize FIDO/FIDO2 certified strong customer authentication, including the ability to provide more sensitive operations such as credential management.
+By leveraging the end user’s existing device biometrics you can quickly integrate multi-factor authentication into your site.
+Our service is aligned with PSD2, GDPR, CCPA, and HIPPA.

 **Benefits:**
 Privacy:
-  – Biometric information never leaves your device (based on FIDO principals), not stored in the cloud
+  – Biometric information never leaves your device (based on FIDO/FIDO2 principles), not stored in the cloud.
-  - no tracking of customers
+  - No tracking of customers.
 Convenience:
-  - Eliminate the need for your users to enter a password when they log in to your website.
+  - Eliminate the need for your users to enter a password when they log in to your website from their primary device.
   - Reduce your user abandonment rates by making transactions as seamless as possible.
 Compliance:
-  - FIDO is aligned with the GDPR and PSD2 principals around the use of strong authentication
+  - FIDO/FIDO2 is aligned with the GDPR and PSD2 principals around the use of strong authentication.
 Security:
-  - Boost your website’s security through the use of multifactor authentication by replacing vulnerable static username/password credentials with strong public/private key credentials.
+  - Boost your website’s security through the use of multifactor authentication with strong public/private key credentials.

 For more information on how the DirectWeb plugin works, please view our [documentation](https://docs.loginid.io).